 Cuadrilla also has an application for exploratory fracking at a second Lancashire site, Roseacre Wood.
 A public inquiry on the application is set to take place in April 2018, after a legal challenge by protesters failed to stop it going ahead.

 It’s worth emphasising that Cuadrilla’s projects are at the exploratory stage and are not yet producing shale gas.
 However, Cuadrilla’s spokeswoman tells Carbon Brief that gas from its site will be “fuelling Lancashire homes and businesses mid next year”.
 This statement is based on Cuadrilla already having planning consent for an extended flow test, that would send small quantities of gas into the grid.
 Again, this would fall short of full-scale production.

 Where else are firms planning to use fracking?

 At least five other firms are planning to explore for shale gas in the UK.
 The interactive map below shows where they hope to operate.
-(Zoom in/out and mouse over the dots for more information.)
+(Zoom in/out and mouse over or click on the dots for more information.)